hbui-cs489-SP24/cs489-pa0/README.md

-# Programming Assignment 0
+# CS 489 - Programming Assignment 0 - Let's RPCs (50 points)

 ## Summary
 In this assignment, you will implement a client/server RPC protocol.
 The goal is to use simple UDP to build a communication channel so a client can request services using simple RPCs.

 ## Description
-The following [client.c](client.c) and [server.c](server.c) are a simple implementation of UCP socket connections which are discussed in class.
+The following [client.c](client.c) and [server.c](server.c) are a simple implementation of UDP socket connections which are discussed in class.
 You can compile and run the client and the server on two different terminal windows (both connected to a Linux server).
 You should get the following output.

 On the server side (running on lupin)